t-elston/neuropixel_preprocessing/README.md

-# neuropixel_preprocessing: spike-sorting, event extraction, synchronization
+## neuropixel_preprocessing: spike-sorting, event extraction, synchronization

+# STOP - this version is deprecated as of kilosort 4.
+See [here](https://github.com/t-elston/ks4_pipeline) for the current KS4 sorting pipeline.

 This is a pipeline which spike-sorts neuropixel data aquired with [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) and task control via either [NIMH MonkeyLogic](https://monkeylogic.nimh.nih.gov/index.html) or [PsychToolbox](https://psychtoolbox.org/).